nilsbore/auvlib/README.md

 data structure for representing multibeam swath data.
 Similar to other data structures, it defines a vector of itself, `PingsT`.
 In this way, `mbes_ping::PingsT` can be used to represent all multibeam swaths from the deployment.
-The data structure also contains information about the vehicle positions if avaialable.
+The data structure also contains information about the vehicle positions if available.
 It also contains a flag, `first_in_file_`, that is set to `true` if the swath was the first one of a parsed file, and otherwise to `false`.